rambasnet/Kattis-Demos-Testing/README.md

 # Kattis Demos

-Demo solutions using automated testing for some problems from [https://open.kattis.com](https://open.kattis.com)
+Demo solutions with unit testing for some problems from [https://open.kattis.com](https://open.kattis.com)

 ## Requirements